 Once you have finished adding supporting documents, you must click ”Submit Application.”
 If you do not complete this step, your application package will not be complete and will not be submitted for consideration.

-Remember, each Interior Business Center vacancy announcement contains specific information on how to apply.
+Remember, each IBC vacancy announcement contains specific information on how to apply.
 Please be careful to follow these instructions closely.
 If you do not, your application may be considered incomplete and you will lose consideration for that job opportunity.

 If you apply to any of our jobs, we recommend you print a copy of the vacancy announcement, or at least the specifics of the announcement including the vacancy announcement number, as the announcement will not be accessible electronically after the closing date.
 You can also save a copy of the announcement as an HTML webpage by going to File > Save As > select Web Page Complete > and click Save.
 If you have any questions about the application process, please contact the point of contact listed on the vacancy announcement.